Dan Seavey

-Dan Seavey, also known as "Roaring" Dan Seavey, (March 23, 1865 – February 14, 1949) was a sailor, fisherman, farmer, saloon keeper, prospector, U.S. marshal, thief, poacher, smuggler, hijacker, human trafficker, and timber pirate in Wisconsin and Michigan and on the Great Lakes in the late 19th to early 20th century.
+Dan Seavey (March 23, 1865 – February 14, 1949), also known as "Roaring" Dan Seavey, was an American sailor, fisherman, farmer, saloon keeper, prospector, U.S. marshal, thief, poacher, smuggler, hijacker, procurer, and timber pirate in Wisconsin and Michigan and on the Great Lakes in the late 19th to early 20th century.

 Early life

 Seavey was born in Portland, Maine, on March 23, 1865.
 He left home at age 13 and became a sailor, serving for a short time in the United States Navy.
 He moved near Marinette, Wisconsin in the late 1880s, where he married Mary Plumley and had two daughters.
 The family later moved to Milwaukee, Wisconsin, where Seavey fished, farmed and owned a local saloon.
 In 1898, Seavey left his family in Milwaukee to participate in the Klondike Gold Rush.
 He was unsuccessful, and returned to the Great Lakes region around 1900.
 He briefly returned to Milwaukee, but abandoned his family again and moved to Escanaba, Michigan, where he married a second wife, Zilda Bisner.
 The two divorced within four years, and Seavey would marry a third wife, Annie Bradley, many years later.